boz700908/top_speed/docs/vehicle-physics-and-creation-guide.md

 The game also runs a separate steering and lateral movement model.
 Steering is influenced by `steering_response`, `max_steer_deg`, `wheelbase`, and high-speed window values, while actual sideways response is limited and shaped by `[tire_model]` and `[dynamics]` values.
 At high speed, the shared steering model now applies built-in attenuation first, then applies `high_speed_steer_gain` only as a bounded boost to that attenuated baseline.
 This keeps high-speed steering stable while still allowing class tuning.

-Automatic transmission behavior is also part of the overall physics feel.
-The game now uses a transmission policy system.
-The policy decides shift timing, delays in certain gears, and anti-hunting behavior.
-Policy can improve shift decisions, but it cannot create engine power that is not there.
+Transmission behavior is now split into two layers.
+The first layer is vehicle definition (`[transmission]` plus type-specific `[transmission_*]` sections), which defines what transmission family the vehicle supports and how that family couples engine RPM to wheel RPM.
+The second layer is automatic shift policy (`[policy]`), which decides *when* automatic mode shifts.
+Policy improves decisions, but it cannot create engine power that is not there.

+Manual and automatic families now follow different driveline physics.
+Manual mode uses clutch state and can stall at low speed/high load when clutch is engaged in an unsuitable gear.
+Automatic families use type-specific coupling models (ATC, DCT, CVT), including launch coupling behavior, lock thresholds, and in ATC/CVT the low-speed creep behavior.

 <a id="sec-2-2-units-used-by-the-game"></a>
 ## 2.2 Units Used by the Game